getdirty75/asymetrics/src/articles/label-story-3-wahever-records.md

 **Hou!** is part of a remix session by Boyero of a splendid EP titled ["Sounds from the Lobi Homeland"](https://wahever.bandcamp.com/album/sounds-from-the-lobi-homeland) which came out last month.
 The EP introduced live recordings from 6 different bands hailing from the Lobi country, an area spanning from South Burkina Faso to Northern Ghana and Ivory Coast.

-These were captured in Burkina Faso by Brussels-based sound engineer **[Peter Soldan](https://afridadarecordings.bandcamp.com/music)** on one of his regular motorbike trips through North and West Africa, during the annual Loropeni Djoro Festival ([https://afridadarecordings.​bandcamp.com/music](https://afridadarecordings.bandcamp.com/music)).
+These were captured in Burkina Faso by Brussels-based sound engineer **[Peter Soldan](https://afridadarecordings.bandcamp.com/music)** on one of his regular motorbike trips through North and West Africa, during the annual **[Loropeni Djoro Festival]([https://afridadarecordings.​bandcamp.com/music](https://afridadarecordings.bandcamp.com/music))**.
 Both the original EP and remix series are incredibly refreshing - you've been tipped !

 <br>